-Upon completion of Medical School at the University of Tennessee, Dr. Hamilton served in active duty in the U. S. Navy.
+Upon completion of Medical School at the University of Tennessee, Dr. Hamilton served on active duty in the U. S. Navy.
 He entered Flight Surgeon training at Pensacola, Fla., and subsequently was assigned as the Flight surgeon to a Carrier Air Wing in Jacksonville, Fla.
-Dr. Hamilton then completed his surgery residency at The National Naval Medical Center in Bethesda, Md., where he remained on staff for several years.
-He opened a general surgery private practice at Mid-Columbia Medical Center in The Dalles, Ore.
+Dr. Hamilton then completed his Surgery residency at The National Naval Medical Center in Bethesda, Md., where he remained on staff for several years.
+He opened a private general surgery practice at Mid-Columbia Medical Center in The Dalles, OR.

 Following his general surgery career, Dr. Hamilton entered Executive Healthcare Leadership and has over 12 years of experience in this area.

 Dr. Hamilton enjoys hiking, golfing and fishing on the Columbia River.